aws-samples/amazon-location-service-with-snowflake/README.md

 In this step, you will deploy the CDK stack to your AWS account.
 In order to do so, you will need to provide the following parameters:
 - `AccountUserPassSecretNameParam` - The name of the AWS Secrets Manager secret that you created in the previous section
-- `ApiIntegrationNameParam` - The name of the Snowflake API integration that will be created by the stack
+- `ApiIntegrationNameParam` - The name of the Snowflake API integration that will be created by the stack, this name must be unique across your Snowflake account
 - `SnowflakeWarehouseParam` - The name of the Snowflake warehouse that you created in the previous section
 - `SnowflakeDatabaseParam` - The name of the Snowflake database that you created in the previous section
+- `SnowflakeSchemaParam` - The name of the Snowflake schema that you created in the previous section

 ```bash
 cd infrastructure